Hydra: Unifying Document Retrieval and Generation in a Single Vision-Language Model: Conclusion

 \section{Conclusion}

 \ours{} demonstrates that a single retrieval-trained LoRA adapter suffices to provide both ColBERT-style document retrieval and autoregressive generation from one VLM instance, with no generation training.
-The key practical insight is not the toggling mechanism---which exists in prior work---but that standard training pipelines silently corrupt the base model's generation capability through weight-tying gradients and DDP synchronization artifacts (\Cref{sec:requirements}).
-Once these failure modes are addressed, the dual-head design matches a controlled single-head retrieval baseline within noise while preserving generation quality and reducing peak GPU memory by 41\%.
+The key practical insight is the characterisation of failure modes that \emph{can} silently corrupt the base model's generation capability under different training setups (weight-tying gradients, DDP synchronization artifacts), together with the observation that the same weight-tying property provides a free recovery path when the architecture leaves \texttt{embed\_tokens} frozen (\Cref{sec:requirements}).

-The ablation reveals that this result is not merely convenient but structurally necessary within LoRA ($r{=}16$): joint training cannot make the adapted weights support both attention modes, so toggling is required regardless.
-The omni-modal extension confirms the mechanism generalizes across model families and modalities.
+The ablation indicates that joint training does not make the adapted weights support both attention modes simultaneously, so toggling is required regardless.
+The omni-modal extension shows the mechanism preserves image retrieval and generation equivalence on a non-Qwen3.5 backbone (Qwen2.5-Omni-3B), with audio retrieval emerging zero-shot through the base model's frozen Whisper encoder.
+The 0.8B sister model confirms the VRAM-savings ratio is stable across scale.

-More broadly, LoRA adapters are not merely a training convenience---they are inference-time mode switches.
-One model, many heads.
+More broadly, LoRA adapters are not merely a training convenience; they are inference-time mode switches.
+One model, two heads.